uwm-its-csi/fun-with-cdk/README.md

 The React frontend is built and optimized.
 3. Deployment to Test Environment:

-The built application is deployed to an AWS environment (e.g., AWS Amplify or AWS Elastic Beanstalk).
+The built application is deployed to an AWS S3 bucket if it was a React change and a lambda update otherwise.
 The deployment is automatically triggered by the CI/CD pipeline.
 4. Manual Approval: